 With DSC technology, the new ROG monitor can display incredibly detailed and smooth visuals at native 4K resolution with a 144 Hz refresh rate via a single DisplayPort 1.4 connection without chroma sub-sampling, and without the need to use dual DP.
 This can also allow support for VRR and HDR from the single connection.

-Asus haven’t really released any specifics about this new screen they were talking about at the E3 event, not even a model name.
+Asus haven’t really released any specifics about this new screen they were talking about at the E3 event, not even a model name (update 20/8/19 now confirmed as the ROG Strix XG43UQ).
 We only know that the prototype model is 43″ in size with a 3840 x 2160 resolution and 144Hz, will feature FreeSync 2 and has a VESA DisplayHDR 1000 certification, 1000 cd/m2 peak brightness capability and 90% DCI-P3 gamut.

 There’s no firm word on release date, pricing or other specs yet.
 There was a similar 43″ model already planned from Asus which is the ROG Strix XG438Q, and so it’s possible this new screen would be an upgraded version of that coming at a much later date.
 More info as we get it.